Special offer

 Administration

-Nurses serve a key administrative role, managing the interactions between doctors, technicians and other nurses.
-They perform a range of activities to keep the entire team coordinated when providing medical care to patients:
+Nurses play a key administrative role, managing interactions among doctors, technicians and other nurses, including charge nurses.
+They perform a range of activities to keep the entire team coordinated when providing medical care to patients.

 • Updating details on each patient’s chart

-• Communicating with doctors about their patient’s condition and medical history
+• Communicating with doctors about their patients’ conditions and medical histories

 • Checking medical protocols